 On September 24, 2010 Mark Zuckerberg announced that he would be donating 100 million dollars to the Neward Public School system.
 Also this week, The Social Network, a David Fincher film originally based on the novel, The Accidental Billionaires by Ben Mezrich, will be released in theatres.
-Could this be a coincidence?
-I think not.

 Since the announcement that the original novel The Accidental Billionaires would be turned into a full length feature Hollywood film, Zuckerberg has been actively attempting to get the movie shut down.
-Is Zuckerberg afraid of the truth?
-Are there skeletons in the closet regarding how exactly Facebook was created that he does not want the world to know?

 It appears as though Zuckerberg is not entirely content with what information about himself as well as Facebook will be shown in the film.
 His solution; going on the offensive, attempting to make a positive splash for himself in the media.